Poole Town F.C.: Tatnam

 The 2013–14 season saw Poole miss out on the playoffs by just one point, having had three points deducted for playing an ineligible player during one match earlier in the season.
 The 2014–15 season saw Poole Town win the (Red Insure) Southern League Cup, beating Corby in the two legged final (on away goals).
 However, Corby had the last laugh as Poole missed out on the Championship on the last day of the season losing 2–3 at home to Corby who were second at the start of play on goal difference.
 The game was watched by a Tatnam record 2,203 crowd.
 The match had been billed as "Winner takes all" and the defeat consigned Poole to the Playoffs, where they lost in the semi-final at home to St Neots Town.

 Tatnam was upgraded again in 2013 with the dugouts moved opposite the Main Stand, a new clubhouse, a third turnstile, 100 more seats including 50 in the small stand (which was moved), increased sizes for the dressing rooms, more toilets and a new changing facility for the officials, as well as a new stand at the Fleetsbridge End.
 The total upgrade cost over £200,000 and was completed in just over two months.
 The grading allows promotion to the National League South which they achieved at the end of the 2015–16 season.

 Poole immediately competed near the top of the National League South in their first season, but were dealt a blow as they were ruled ineligible for promotion due to a lack of 500 covered seats in their stadium.
 Poole went on to finish fifth, which would have otherwise qualified for the playoffs.
-Poole then struggled throughout the 2017-18 season, and found themselves on the final day as one of two teams fighting to stave off the final drop spot—along with the other team also passed over for the previous season's playoffs, Hungerford Town.
+Poole then struggled throughout the 2017–18 season, and found themselves on the final day as one of two teams fighting to stave off the final drop spot—along with the other team also passed over for the previous season's playoffs, Hungerford Town.
 A 2–0 Poole over Oxford City victory gave them hope, but ultimately Hungerford's narrow 1–0 win at East Thurrock United meant relegation back down to the Southern League South for the 2018–19 season.

+The 2023-24 saw a turbulent season for the Dolphins as long standing manager, Tom Killick was released from his duties.
+Ex-Bournemouth striker, Matt Tubbs, took the step up from Bashley to manage Poole Town.
+After a few months he walked away and was temporarily replaced by coach, James Ellis.
+During this time interviews for a new manager were taking place and the successful candidate was Steve Tully.
+He kept the Dolphins safe with a few games spare and made drastic changes to the squad in the summer of 2024.